 When out-of-towners ask me how I have managed to stay sane with three kids in Manhattan, my answer is always easy: Central Park.
 It's been our family playground for more than a decade.
-In fact, my son's first steps occurred there, and every day of elementary school in our house has started with a trek across the urban oasis, while our afternoons just don't feel quite right without a stop at the East 110th Street Playground, where my daughter finally conquered the monkey bars.
+My son's first steps were taken there, and every day of elementary school in our house has started with a trek across the urban oasis.
+Our afternoons just don't feel quite right without a stop at the East 110th Street Playground, where my daughter finally conquered the monkey bars.

 Central Park is our family's collective happy place, thanks in large part to its diverse array of playgrounds, which always keep us coming back for more (sanity-saving) playtime.
 In the spirit of our posts ranking the playgrounds in Prospect Park and Brooklyn Bridge Park, we present our top playground picks for Central Park.
 Find more places to play in our Guide to NYC's Top Playgrounds.

 Mid-park between 61st and 63rd Streets

 Heckscher Park isn't just my favorite playground in Central Park; it's my favorite in all of NYC.
 If there's one park we always take visitors to, it's this one.
-Beloved by generations of city kids, Hecksher has separate play areas for kids big and little, tons of water features in the hot months (including a stream that seemingly flows from the rocks above!) and even some old-school slides and swings.
+Beloved by generations of city kids, Heckscher has separate play areas for kids big and little, tons of water features in the hot months (including a stream that seemingly flows from the rocks above!) and even some old-school slides and swings.
 Even when the weather isn't warm enough for water play, there's plenty of sand on the toddler side of the park, and the pyramids make for fun climbing spots.
-Eventually, your kids will find their way to Umpire Rock and beg to climb all the way to the top, but consider following them for the sweet bird's-eye view of the playground and the whole southern end of the park.
+Eventually, your kids will find their way to Umpire Rock and beg to climb all the way to the top; consider following them for the sweet bird's-eye view of the playground and the whole southern end of Central Park.

 85th Street at Fifth Avenue